AntonErtl/fforth/README.md

 * recognizers

-While these techniques are demonstrated in Gforth, Gforth is complex (due to various features), and is a moving target (not so great for basing educational material on it).
+While these techniques are demonstrated in Gforth, Gforth is complex (due to being featureful and portable), and is a moving target (not so great for basing educational material on it).
 The idea is that fforth is for modern Forth what eforth or fig-Forth are for old-fashioned Forth.

 So the goals of fforth are